 The EC Case Teacher can address concerns for students eligible for special education services.
 They can verify service implementation and communicate with the student’s team to meet their academic and functional needs.
 In addition, she can coordinate Child Find.
 This is a coordinated effort between the Student Services Team and the Exceptional Children Services to locate and identify children and youth suspected of or diagnosed with a disability who might have intellectual, physical, or emotional disabilities and are unable to benefit from the regular school program without special assistance.

 Wendy Nelson - Exceptional Children Case Worker

 Availability - Monday, Tuesday, Thursday, and Friday

 School psychologists are highly trained in both psychology and education, completing a minimum of a specialist-level degree program. they provide assessment and testing of students for special services.
 Consultation for teachers.
 Counseling for students.
 In addition, they provide prevention, crisis intervention, conflict resolution, and program modification for special learning and/or behavioral needs.

 School nursing is a specialized practice of professional nursing that advances the well-being, academic success, and life-long achievement and health of students.
 School nurses facilitate health services such as immunizations, communicable disease control, vision and hearing screening, and follow-up, health assessments and referrals, and health counseling and information for students and families.
 School nurses actively collaborate with school personnel, students, and parents to create health plans and to administer medication.

-CCS Military Family & Youth Liaison-Joseph Peek
+CCS Military Family & Youth Liaison-Kimberly Jones

 The military family and youth liaison (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for the military students.
 The MFYL coordinates and supports efforts to: assess needs, build awareness of resources, and connect those with needs to supportive solutions.
 For more information please visit Military Connections